adelagar/CiscoCatalyst8000V/README.md

  ## Deployment Solution Below

- #### The following template deploys Cisco Catalyst 8000V virtual machines on an existing virtual network.
+ #### The following template deploys Cisco Catalyst 8000v Edge virtual machines on an existing virtual network.
 The following prerequisite are required;

  #### * An active Azure subscription
  #### * The name of the Azure resource group that the intended virtual network resides